Coping with grief: The first Christmas without a loved one

 After trying to celebrate as normal for two Christmases, Nancy and her family finally decided they needed to get away for the next one.
 “We decided to travel during the holidays.
 The change of scenery was enough to ease our tender hearts, just a little.”

 “Make your needs known to your family and friends and listen to their needs too.
-Slow down and allow your feelings to come, pushing them away makes them louder and more intense; ask a trusted friend to sit with you to just listen, or be with you in silence.
+Slow down and allow your feelings to come as pushing them away makes them louder and more intense.
+Ask a trusted friend to sit with you to just listen or be with you in silence.

-“Remember that each year will be different, and it’s important to ask yourself these questions each year.
+“Remember that each year will be different, and it’s important to ask yourself these questions every Christmas.
 As you move further on in your grief journey, your needs will change.
 Most importantly though, be gentle with yourself.”

 Anne’s advice echoes Nancy’s in that you should spend Christmas how you feel best.
 “Do what you feel in your gut is best for you.
 If you want to be alone, don't be persuaded to join in another family's Christmas, if you don't really want to.
 However, don't be alone if you feel you will descend into misery and gloom.”